Telephony: Overview

-The first telephones were connected directly in pairs.
-Each user had a separate telephone wired to each locations to be reached.
+The first telephones were connected directly in pairs: each user had a separate telephone wired to each location to be reached.
 This quickly became inconvenient and unmanageable when users wanted to communicate with more than a few people.
 The invention of the telephone exchange provided the solution for establishing telephone connections with any other telephone in service in the local area.
 Each telephone was connected to the exchange at first with one wire, later one wire pair, the local loop.
 Nearby exchanges in other service areas were connected with trunk lines, and long-distance service could be established by relaying the calls through multiple exchanges.

 Initially, exchange switchboards were manually operated by an attendant, commonly referred to as the "switchboard operator".
 When a customer cranked a handle on the telephone, it activated an indicator on the board in front of the operator, who would in response plug the operator headset into that jack and offer service.
 The caller had to ask for the called party by name, later by number, and the operator connected one end of a circuit into the called party jack to alert them.
 If the called station answered, the operator disconnected their headset and completed the station-to-station circuit.
 Trunk calls were made with the assistance of other operators at other exchangers in the network.

 Until the 1970s, most telephones were permanently wired to the telephone line installed at customer premises.
 Later, conversion to installation of jacks that terminated the inside wiring permitted simple exchange of telephone sets with telephone plugs and allowed portability of the set to multiple locations in the premises where jacks were installed.
 The inside wiring to all jacks was connected in one place to the wire drop which connects the building to a cable.
 Cables usually bring a large number of drop wires from all over a district access network to one wire center or telephone exchange.
 When a telephone user wants to make a telephone call, equipment at the exchange examines the dialed telephone number and connects that telephone line to another in the same wire center, or to a trunk to a distant exchange.
 Most of the exchanges in the world are interconnected through a system of larger switching systems, forming the public switched telephone network (PSTN).